コンテンツにスキップ

 Our next destination is Engakuji Temple.

-Engakuji Temple is located very close to Kita-Kamakura Station.
+Engakuji Temple is located just a short walk from Kita-Kamakura Station.

-Engakuji Temple, along with Kenchoji Temple, is said to be one of the representative temples of Kamakura Zen Buddhism.
+Engakuji Temple, along with Kenchoji Temple, is said to be a representative temple of Kamakura Zen Buddhism.

-I received a postcard as a bonus for purchasing the Kamakura Free Environmental Tegata.
+I received a postcard as a bonus for purchasing the Kamakura Free Environmental Pass.

-Kamakura is surrounded by mountains on three sides, and there are many valleys cut into the mountains called yato.
+Kamakura is surrounded by mountains on three sides and has many valleys that cut into the mountains, called yato.

-Engakuji Temple makes the most of this terrain, with its layout gradually ascending from the Main Gate to the Sanmon Gate, and its vast grounds are home to many sights, including two national treasures.
+Engakuji Temple makes the most of this topography, with its large grounds gradually ascending from the main gate to the Sanmon gate, and is a temple with many attractions, including two national treasures.

 Engakuji Temple